 Once you have sold your car, just fill out the V5C/2 section of the V5C.
 This section then tears off as a slip that you give to the buyer as proof that they now own the vehicle.
 After that you’ll need to fill out the new owners section of the form and send it back to the DVLA.
 Alternatively, you can do this online on the DVLA website.

 Why is it so important to have your VC5?
 Well, because the DVLA (Driver and Vehicle Licensing Agency) advises that no one should buy a vehicle that doesn’t have a registration certificate.

-MOT certificate are a great way to show that your car has passed its MOT over the years with flying colours, these documents will state any repairs that were necessary for the car to pass (if any).
+An MOT certificate (and service book with them included) is a great way to show that your car has passed its MOT over the years with flying colours.
+These MOT documents will state any repairs that were necessary for the car to pass (if any).